OlivierLD/ROB/raspberry-sailor/TideEngine/src/main/php/README.md

 `php` array representation of the stations is too big (fails in memory allocation).
 Same when reading the corresponding JSON file.

 Trying a RDBMS approach with `sqlite`...
 That seems to work.
 This requires the DB to exist and to be available (`sql/tides.db`).
+And the `SQLite` drivers are available in `php`...

 More soon.